Industry task forces

 Accelerating the Pace of Renewable Energy Deployment

-Within the SMI’s Energy Transition Taskforce, a Pace work stream was initiated to identify ways in which the pace of deployment of renewable and low-carbon energy projects could be accelerated.
+Within the Sustainable Markets Initiative's Energy Transition Taskforce, a Pace work stream was initiated to identify ways in which the pace of deployment of renewable and low-carbon energy projects could be accelerated.
 The focus of the work stream was on how to scale up the deployment of three main renewable energy sources: offshore wind, onshore wind, and solar.

 It identified three cornerstones needed for an effective renewable energy strategy in mind: Regulatory Best Practices, Enabling Grid (transmission and interconnection), and Enabling Environment.
 The acceleration of pace needed requires a step change in these three areas and it needs to be properly thought through, resourced upfront, and executed in a just manner.